michaniets/french-childes/README.md

 ## Merge CoNLL-U codings with CSV

-Example: The following command takes the CoNLL-U file as in put and merges it with the CSV referenced by _--merge_.
+Example: The following command takes the CoNLL-U file as input and merges it with the CSV referenced by _--merge_.
 The output will be written to childes-all.cha.tagged.coded.csv

 ```{shell}
 dql.py --merge childes-all.cha.tagged.csv childes-all.coded.conllu